johnadams12sa/managing-google-workspace/README.md

 Setup:
 *Install Google Client Library in your environment, recommend using a virtual environment
+(google-api-python-client for interacting with APIs, oauth-httplib2 for using http protocols, and oauthlib for authentication)
   -> pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib

 on Mac